MaloP47/ft_transcendence/README.md

          documentation about "trust":

 # TODO (noa)
+- Questions for team:
+    - [ ] why choose specific version of grafana instead of `latest`
 ### Project Structure
 - [ ] Move things out of `srcs/`
 - [ ] rename requirements to services or containers, meaning make changes to docker-compose.yml file